ponylang/rfcs/text/0000-constrained-types.md

 Make this a ponylang organization library.
 I personally want this functionality and will create the library and maintain under the organization if we decided to not include in the standard library.

-## `ValidationErrors` collection type
+## `ValidationFailure` collection type

 I think that `Array[String val]` is a good error representation that is easy to work with and gives people enough of what they would need without taking on a lot of generics fiddling that might make the library harder to use.
-That said, we could look at making `ValidationErrors` generic over the error representation and use something like `Array[A]`.
+That said, we could look at making `ValidationFailure` generic over the error representation and use something like `Array[A]`.

-Additionally, if we thought it would be useful to get back a collection of errors that can be updated by calling code without changing the collection within the `ValidationErrors` type, we could use a persistent collection type like `persistent/Vec`.
-Using a persistent collection would allow for additional errors to be "added on" later while the collection in `ValidationErrors` would itself remain unchanged.
+Additionally, if we thought it would be useful to get back a collection of errors that can be updated by calling code without changing the collection within the `ValidationFailure` type, we could use a persistent collection type like `persistent/Vec`.
+Using a persistent collection would allow for additional errors to be "added on" later while the collection in `ValidationFailure` would itself remain unchanged.

 # Unresolved questions